|On this page|

 For example, if you get a list of files using a File Pattern node, you should add a Wait for All after the file pattern, and then wire the Wait for All into this node.
 Assuming the File Pattern node only matches

 *.csvfiles, set it to tag its output files as

 file/csv.
-Finally, on the CSV Input node, select Upstream Result Files.
+Finally, on the CSV Input node, select Upstream Output Files.